relias96/TeleBotCalculator/README.md

 - „maximum“
 - „minimum“

-The Bot should reply via text message if some Calculation is done or send a picture if a plot was requested.
+The Bot replies via text message if some Calculation is done or send a picture if a plot was requested.
 Required Steps
 1. Create a Telegram-Bot
 2. Generate a API-token for the new Bot